oci-landing-zones/oracle-enterprise-landingzone/Official_Documentation/OELZ_Access_Governance_Deployment/IMPLEMENTATION.md

 <blockquote> Currently only <b>production</b> deployment is supported via stack deployment, to deploy in <b>non-production</b> environment, run the Access Governance Module as standalone deployment.
 Please change the working directory to <i>oci-landing-zones/modules/access-governance</i> and enable the provider lines and disable remaining lines, fill the terraform.tfvars and follow terraform CLI commands</blockquote>

 ### Via Resource Manager
-Use the Deploy to Oracle Cloud button which will take you directly to OCI Resource Manager if you are logged in.
-<blockquote> Only new AGCS User scenario is supported via Resource Manager Deployment</blockquote>
+Deployment via Resource Manager is currently not supported.

-1. Under **Working directory** select the directory *templates/enterprise-landing-zone*
-2. Click Next.
-3. Enter the values for required variables.
-4. Click Next.
-5. Click Next.
-6. Click Apply.

 ### Via Terraform CLI (Two Deployment Scenarios)
 #### Deployment Scenario 1: use_existing_agcs_user = false:
-1. Enter required variables in terraform.tfvars, for examples refer examples.tfvars file
+1. Enter required variables in terraform.tfvars, for examples refer to templates/elz-access-governance/examples/new_agcs_user.tfvarexample
 2. terraform init.
 3. terraform plan.
 4. terraform apply.

 ##### Oracle Access Governance Deployment: Access Governance Service Instance:
-An Access Governance Service instance will be deployed in security compartment.
+An Access Governance Service instance will be deployed in the security compartment.

 ##### Oracle Access Governance Deployment: AGCS Group:
 A group will be created called AGCS Group, which is meant to have AGCS user and policies related to Access Governance functionalities.